 – ‘Reviving the Clan System‘ Program – a series of travelling Talking Circles to introduce the Clan System of Traditional Anishinabe Governance, and to discuss how it might be used today.

-Our mission, since 1999, has been to revive, promote, and restore the Traditional Culture and Teachings of the Indigenous People of the Ottawa Valley.
-In recent years, we refined our focus to helping Indigenous People access Ceremony and Teachings from Traditional Elders and Spiritual Leaders, which we hope will help with the healing process of all.
+Our objective, since 1999, has been to revive, promote, and restore the Traditional Culture and Teachings of the Indigenous People of the Ottawa Valley.
+In recent years, we refined our focus to helping Indigenous People access Ceremony and Teachings from Traditional Elders and Spiritual Leaders, you may view our Strategic Plan here.
 We’ve been working on this change for a while, but received word late in 2015 that our application to become a Registered Charity had been approved.
-Should you or anyone in your Circle wish to support our mission, donations can be made directly to us, or online through Canada Helps.
+Should you or anyone in your Circle wish to financially support our objectives, donations can be made directly to us, or securely online through Canada Helps.

 We are governed by an elected/appointed Board of Trustees and are subject to an annual audit/financial review.
-Our Trustees for 2017 are: Aimee Bailey (Algonquin), Annie Parker (Mohawk), Norma Bailey (Algonquin), Pat Strong (Cree/Metis), and Skip Ross (Algonquin), Michele Gaudry (Algonquin), and Trevor Pearce (Algonquin).
+Our Trustees for 2017 are: Aimee Bailey (Algonquin), Annie Parker (Mohawk), Norma Bailey (Algonquin), Pat Strong (Cree/Metis), Skip Ross (Algonquin), Michele Gaudry (Algonquin), and Trevor Pearce (Algonquin).
 Only members can become trustees; only persons of Indigenous Heritage can become members.
-Our office of record is 13162B Hwy 60, Golden Lake, Ontario K0J 1X0, but our events take place in various places around the area.
+Our office of record is 13162B Hwy 60, Golden Lake, Ontario K0J 1X0, but our events take place in various places around the county.

 Request free membership to our Circle by clicking here: Join Us .